vsch/laravel-translation-manager/readme.md

 - added a working set of locales to limit number of locales displayed on the page to reduce clutter and page load time.

 <a id="YandexSupportedLanguages"></a>
-## Yandex Translation Supported languages
+## Yandex Translation Supported Languages

 You can find an up to date list here: <https://tech.yandex.com/translate/doc/dg/concepts/langs-docpage/>